Ab Kar Meri Rafugari: Plot

 Mujahid becomes increasingly suspicious of Taban, who is innocent, when he notices Jazib's obsession with her.
 He warns him to stay away from his daughter, but when he refuses to listen, he violently injures him with the help of Sajid and Shakeel.
 In the meantime, Ayesha manages to secure a well-suited groom for Maida and they are engaged.
 Rabia and Haider are disappointed in their son and ask him to stop associating with the Taj family, to which he grudgingly agrees.
 Mujahid is under the impression that Taban has acknowledged Jazib's love for her and fearing that she would elope with him, he arranges her marriage with Shakeel against her will.
 Taban begs her father to wed her with any man except Shakeel, as she is highly aware of Shakeel's unstable and revolting character.
 Left with no choice, she quietly leaves the house and plans to commit suicide to escape the marriage.
 Jazib, who is standing outside for one final time, reminiscing his love for her, stops her and introduces himself.
 When she says she cannot go back, as her father will either kill her or marry her off to Shakeel, Jazib takes her to his house, much to the chagrin of his parents.
 Haider initially insists that Taban return to her house at any cost but out of sympathy, he agrees to help her.
 He states that their only option is for Taban and Jazib to marry; Taban agrees after much contemplation and breaks down after the marriage, knowing that she will be loathed by her family.

 When the Taj family discovers that Taban has married Jazib, they assume that she did this purposefully and has betrayed their trust.
 Shakeel promises to avenge this act of defiance, while Mujahid is distraught and becomes paranoid.
 Taban becomes emotionally detached, although Jazib and his family treat her with love and care.
 Soon, Haider leaves for work in Dubai, where he meets with an accident and slips into a comatose state.
 Rabia leaves to take care of him, while Jazib attempts to convince Taban of his love for her.
 Just as Taban realizes that she has also begun to care for Jazib, Haider is pronounced to be in critical condition, and Jazib leaves for Dubai, promising that he will return soon.
 Shakeel takes advantage of this situation and kidnaps Taban, bringing her back to her family.
 Mujahid refuses to listen to her and abuses her, locking her in a room, in spite of her mother's plea.
 Haider passes away, and Jazib returns to Karachi with Rabia, bent on locating Taban.
 She secretly phones him and pleads for him to rescue her before Mujahid locks her up again.
-Shakeel attempts to rape her but she informs her family, who fail to believe her.
+Shakeel attempts to rape her but she informs her family, who does not believe her.